Languages and Frameworks For Programming in 2021

 We cannot make a categorical statement on what the ramifications of such a choice are, but they may include a sub-optimal feature set, lowered levels of performance, and so on.

 Due to a combination of requirements, popularity, and historical accident, certain programming languages have become especially associated with web development, rather than with desktop applications.

 Such programming languages fall into two broad categories:

 - Client-Side languages: Files written in client-side languages are sent directly to web browsers, which interpret the files and display the content to the end-user of a website.

-However, these are not hard-and-fast categories.
-While there was, at one point, a strict separation of concerns between the front- and back-ends of apps and websites, there is increasing overlap between the two.
+These are not hard-and-fast categories.
+While there was, at one point, a strict separation of concerns between the front- and back-ends of apps and websites, there is an increasing overlap between the two.